 Donald Judd (1928 – 1994)

 Judd is certainly best known for his sculptures, but he actually began his journey with paintings in the early 1960s.
-In this works, Judd first experimented with color, line, and form in regard to the limitation of a flat plane.
+In this work, Judd first experimented with color, line, and form in regard to the limitation of a flat plane.
 He once said: “I think the origin of my work does lie in painting.
-My work doesn’t arise from sculpture; it comes out of the paintings of Pollock, Newman, Rothko.”3
+My work doesn’t arise from sculpture; it comes out of the paintings of Pollock, Newman, and Rothko.”3

 Actual space is intrinsically more powerful and specific than paint on a flat surface.